-Although there are so many way to improve a company’s business status, OKRs has become widely used way day by day.
+Although there are so many way to improve a company’s business status, OKRs have become widely used way day by day.
 For instance, Google benefits from what OKRs provide to progress, too.
-But, how Google uses OKRs?
+But, how does Google OKRs?

 Almost 6 years ago, one of the Google’s investors made a presentation and, said that it is the time for beginning to use OKR for reaching Google’s future goals.

 According to that presentation, Google operates OKR as firstly set up an objective.
 Google’s investor indicated some features that should be kept in view: